lyfar/awa-docs/docs/features/profile-view-v0-3.md

 <FeatureSummary />

 ## Narrative
-Profile View v0.3 keeps the serene hero yet now contextualises masters alongside reactions.
-The top still greets the user with their dominant state and glow, but directly beneath sits a "Guided by masters" carousel that prioritises collectives aligned with the user’s current feelings.
-If the reaction wheel shows "Grounded" trending, the first tile suggests the upcoming collective designed to deepen that calm; if "Release" is dominant, a balancing practice surfaces.
+Profile View v0.3 keeps the greeting hero + reaction wheel and now slides in a master carousel right under the light.
+Followed masters appear first, balanced/recommended masters follow, and each tile mirrors the colours from [Master Cards](/docs/features/master-card-bio-v0-3.md) so the experience feels cohesive.

-Favourite masters occupy breathable cards that show portrait, next session countdown, language tags, and follow status.
-Reaction history gains a "Shared moments" filter to isolate collective practices the user joined, showing how they felt before and after.
-Quick actions update accordingly: "Thank Anna" appears after a collective, while "Explore new guides" shows when no follow-ups exist.
-The view leans on familiar colour taxonomy and only expands modules on demand so the home retains its calm.
+History gains a “Shared moments” filter for collectives, and quick actions adapt ("Thank Anna", "Explore new guides") without crowding the layout.
+Everything continues to read the same taxonomy data from [Practices Reactions Base](/docs/features/practices-reactions-base.md), so colours and copy remain aligned.

 ## Interaction
 1. User lands on Profile View; app fetches reaction summaries, followed masters, and upcoming collective metadata.